beerpwn/ctf/2019/Bsides_Dheli_CTF_2019/web/README.md

 Regex match generate blank resp:
 ![Image poc](sqli_poc_error.png)
 <br>
-Regex NOT match generate blank resp:
+Regex NOT match generate resp with contents:
 ![Image poc](sqli_poc_not_error.png)
 <br>
 As you can see from the image above the techinique works like a charm so we have the control over the server error and we can build our blind exploit from this behavior.